NeuroCognitiveImagingLab/NCIL-website/projects/index.md

 {% capture text %}
 Aphasia is an acquired loss of language abilities, often caused by stroke or other brain injury.
 It affects 2.5 million people in North America alone.
-Aphasia can can disrupt people's ability to hold a job, or even communicate noramlly with their family and friends.
+Aphasia can can disrupt people's ability to hold a job, or even communicate normally with their family and friends.
 Unfortunately, most people with aphasia are not able to access adequate treatment.
 We are developing and testing a computer-based therapy for at-home rehabilitation of aphasia.
 We are currently recruiting people with aphasia to participate in this study — please contact us if you're interested!
 {%
   include button.html
   link="projects/Aphasia"